onqtam/headjack/docs/why/100_1k_10k_words.md

     It doesn't get any bigger than this
 “Penetrating ze cabinets”
     Ze great penetration
-    We got to penetrate the cabinets with young global leaders - picture of shwab The Allocator
+    "We got to penetrate the cabinets with young global leaders" - picture of klaus schwab saying it The Allocator
     Of prestige, recognition, resources, attention (which is a resource) of behavioral investment